 Position and Status:

 Summary.
 AB 513 provides a market development incentive program for Rubberized Asphalt Concrete.
 The bill was signed by the Governor on Oct.
 3.

 Summary Requires fast food chains to use food packaging that is compatible with local recycling and composting infrastructure.

 Position and Status CAW Sponsored.
 This is now a 2 year bill and won't be acted on until 2014.
 Held in Senate Appropriations on 5/23.
-Previously passed out of EQ Committee on 4/17 by a final vote of 5-3.
-In Senate Appropriations.
+Previously passed out of EQ Committee on 4/17 by a vote of 5-3.

 Summary Prohibits stores from distributing single use plastic bags and allows the sale of reusable, paper, and (in certain jurisdictions) compostable plastic bags.

 Summary.
 Provide market-based incentive to in-state recyclers and manufacturers to utilize CRT glass in products.
 Position and Status.
-CAW Sponsored.
-AB 1022 passed out of Assembly Natural Resources Committee with bipartisan support.
-Next, it heads to Fiscal Committee.
+CAW supports.
+AB 1022 is a 2-year bill, currently on Suspense in Senate Appropriations.

 Summary.
 AB 323 presents a package of policies that will drive the recycling of yard trimming and food scraps, not only resulting in a reduction of pollution and greenhouse gases, but also creating jobs and supporting a burgeoning industry.